INSM-TUM/Scylla-Plugin--SOPA/README.md

 1. Download the latest version of [scylla.zip](https://github.com/bptlab/scylla/releases)
 2. Download our plugin package [cost_driver.zip](https://github.com/INSM-TUM-Teaching/cost_driver/releases/tag/0.0.1-SNAPSHOT)
 3. Unzip them
-4. Create a directory "samples" under scylla and put desire samples in
+4. Create a directory "samples" under Scylla and put desired samples in
 5. Double click scylla.jar and obtain the UI as step 4 above

-A demo video can be found [here](https://1drv.ms/v/s!Ah3W4gQ7fV9RheVw8KaAvgLETjPC5w?e=LnzQC8).
+A demo video can be found [here](https://youtu.be/ag2_OvQh5vY).

 ## 🧱 Components
 There are three Plugins cooperating to achieve this.

 ### Global Configuration Parser Plugin
-Parses the global config file of which describes the abstractCDs and the concreteCDs that it consists of:
+Parses the global config file which describes the abstractCDs and the concreteCDs that it consists of:
 The
 ```ruby
 <bsim:costDriver>